RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

-You can experiment with this kind of technique- although I have never personally done it, producers have had success by playing tracks back in small rooms like bathrooms, and recording the playback.
+You can experiment with this kind of technique when it comes to rap too- producers have had success by playing tracks back in small rooms like bathrooms, and recording the playback.
 Every room has its own signature “sound” based on the size, shape, material of the walls, presence of objects in the room… And as always, if it sounds right, it is right!

 Aside from this natural reverb, analog devices called spring reverb and plate reverb created their own interesting reverb sounds.
 I take the time to explain all this because most reverb plug-ins either emulate natural reverb, or the kinds of vintage sounds you get from analog spring and plate reverbs.
 For example, OldSkoolVerb has hall, spring, and plate settings.